swanson/swanson.github.com/_posts/2013-12-09-responsive-layouts-in-android.md

 {% endhighlight %}

-For tablets in portait orientation, we add a bit more padding since the screen is larger.
+For tablets in portrait orientation, we add a bit more padding since the screen is larger.

 {% highlight xml %}